 We are not interested in contrived situations but want to consider special circumstances people have faced.
 You do not need to reveal any personal information with which you are uncomfortable.
 Do not reuse general personal statements from other program applications.

 These essays provide the admissions committee with a unique perspective that helps us understand applicants.
 We suggest that you write several drafts and have a mentor, faculty, career center, and/or lab co-workers critique your essay.

 You will be required to upload unofficial transcripts in your application for all community college, undergraduate, graduate, and professional schools you have received college credit from, including colleges where you completed dual credit coursework.
 You must also enter information about ALL schools you plan on attending between now and the completion of Spring 2022.
 Your dates of attendance must end with the last term you plan on attending.

 NOTE: You must provide unofficial transcripts from every college and university you attended as part of the application process.
 Applicants offered conditional admission into the program must provide OFFICIAL transcripts for every college and university attended.

 Applicants must have previously taken and received an official score for the Medical College Admission Test (or Graduate Record Examination General Test).
 You will be required to upload a digital copy of your score report as part of the application process.

 NOTE: Applicants offered conditional admission into the program must provide an OFFICIAL copy of their score report.

-The application and all supporting materials are due on April 30.
-We accept applicants beginning in early February.
-The review process will be ongoing during the months of March through May, and we let successful applicants know of decisions via email.
+The application and all supporting materials are due on May 15.
+The review and interview process will be on a rolling basis between the months of March through May.
+Successful applicants will be notified of decisions via email.